yasho2249/openlane_pd_flow/README.md

-This repo is an attempt and a tutorial for the OpenLane Physical Design Flow
+This repo is an attempt at and a tutorial for the OpenLane Physical Design Flow

 # Table of Contents